Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool executes arbitrary C# code in the Unity Editor, with access to all Unity APIs, and returns serialized JSON.
-This distinguishes it from siblings like unity_execute_menu_item.
+The description clearly states the tool executes arbitrary C# code in the Unity Editor, with access to all Unity APIs.
+It is distinct from all sibling tools, which are specific operations.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.